 academic and half mythical, like grades turning into a real-world destination.

-briefly folded into a gentler version of adulthood, where the roles were scripted
+feeling of being briefly folded into a gentler version of adulthood, where the

-and everyone knew they were participating in something ceremonial.
+roles were scripted and everyone knew they were participating in something

 The curriculum widened too.
 Seventh